 Since 1992, Notre Dame Law School has admitted a small number of students to candidacy for the degree of Doctor of Juridical Science (J.S.D.).
 This program is designed especially for people who wish to pursue an academic career in law and who seek additional education beyond the LL.M. degree level.

-The J.S.D. involves two semesters of residency and requires that individuals admitted to the program demonstrate substantial potential for writing a thesis of publishable quality that will be a significant scholarly contribution to the field in which it is written.
+The J.S.D. involves two years of residency and requires that individuals admitted to the program demonstrate substantial potential for writing a thesis of publishable quality that will be a significant scholarly contribution to the field in which it is written.

 Historically, our program has focused on international human rights law.
 While we continue this focus, we now accept J.S.D. candidates in any field of legal studies.
 Prior to application, prospective students are encouraged to seek a potential faculty mentor for their graduate studies by consulting our faculty directory and by contacting the International and Graduate Programs Office at email@example.com.